 This policy has been produced to describe in detail the various stages to be considered in relation to using archives for media purposes.
 It outlines both the services we provide and the work which we expect to be undertaken by media companies.
 The Archives Centre reserves the right to refuse permission to film.

 The Churchill Archives Centre is one of the premier repositories in the United Kingdom for modern personal papers.
 Part of Churchill College, Cambridge, itself the National and Commonwealth memorial to Sir Winston, the Centre exists to preserve and make available the raw material of our recent past.
 It is already one of the most important sources for the understanding of the twentieth century.
-The Centre maintains the archives of British politicians and public figures who helped decisively to shape that century and ensure the success of a free society.
+The Centre maintains the archives of British politicians and public figures who helped decisively to shape that century.
 It also holds important papers documenting scientific advance over the same period.
 As our archival collections are typically unique, fragile and irreplaceable, their care and preservation must take priority.
 Consequently, the following conditions must be applied to any filming undertaken.

 1.1 We require at least 20 working days’ notice.